 Methadone withdrawal can be extremely uncomfortable without the support from a medical detox or medications aiding in the relief of certain symptoms.

-Methadone also remains in the body for a long period of time.
+Methadone also remains in the body for a long period.
 The buildup of methadone can affect the entire structure of the body and brain, which can result in the withdrawal symptoms of methadone to be more severe than the drugs previously used.

 Also, methadone can sometimes prolong the symptoms of other opioids you were addicted to before starting a methadone maintenance program.